Back to articles

 Blastomyces dermatitidis

-B. dermatitidis is a dimorphic fungus that exists as a mold in soil and spherule in tissue.
-The yeast has a characteristic double refractive wall and a single broad-based bud.
+B. dermatitidis exists as a mold in soil and a yeast in tissue.
+The tissue yeast has a characteristic thick, doubly refractile wall and a single broad-based bud.

 Paracoccidioides brasiliensis